 Chicken Pesto Pasta is full of flavorful chicken and tender pasta in a creamy, cheesy pesto sauce.
 It’s quick and easy, coming together in under 30 minutes.

 My Chicken Pesto Pasta recipe is a family favorite and a great way to use my nut-free pesto.
 It’s easy to make – I just whip it up in my food processor.
-Serve with a side of broccoli or a simple Garden Salad for a complete meal.
+Serve with a side of broccoli or a copycat Olive Garden Salad for a complete meal.

 Ingredients for Chicken Pesto Pasta